ahmed-musallam/syrupjs/README.md

 # syrupjs
 [![Build Status](https://travis-ci.org/ahmed-musallam/syrupjs.svg?branch=master)](https://travis-ci.org/ahmed-musallam/syrupjs) ![](http://img.badgesize.io/ahmed-musallam/syrupjs/master/dist/syrup.js.svg)
 ![](http://img.badgesize.io/ahmed-musallam/syrupjs/master/dist/syrup.js.svg?compression=gzip)
->A tiny pub/sub micro-framework for distant component interaction
+>A tiny pub/sub micro-framework for distant component interaction enabled by [jquery-tiny-pubsub](https://github.com/cowboy/jquery-tiny-pubsub)
 >
 > **To be clear**, one-way interactions via pub-sub pattern.

 ![syrupjs](syrupjs.png)

+## Getting syrup.js
+You can download from the `dist` folder or you can build from source, clone the repo then `npm start`, the minified library will be in `dist/syrup.min.js`

+> the `npm start` script minifies and concatenates syrup.js and [jquery-tiny-pubsub](https://github.com/cowboy/jquery-tiny-pubsub)

 ## Why another js framework
 this one is less that 1KB and does one thing, create a declarative way to publish custom events when native JS events are triggered.